This Simple Orange Banana Smoothie is loaded with plant-powered goodness and nutrients to give you energy.

 I am a runner and fueling my body with plants helps keep me energized and in good health – I don’t want anything to slow me down!
 After a long run, I love to blend up a green smoothie to rehydrate and replenish my electrolytes.
 To give myself an extra boost, I’ll often use coconut water in place of plain water.

+We’ve packed in the goodness with spinach, banana and oranges.
+That’s it…. and all you really need here.
 Oranges and bananas are taken for granted.
 It’s seems like they’re always readily available on kitchen counters and cafeterias all over.
 But the reason they are so popular is probably due to the fact that we’ve come to rely on them for their vitamin C and potassium.
 But there are other benefits to oranges and bananas.
-Read on to find out more.

 Oranges have other health benefits too.
 They are high in dietary fiber, which is essential for digestive function, but also to help reduce high cholesterol levels and keep blood sugar stable.